SSLcom/c2pasign/README.md

    - `C2PA_MANIFEST_BASE64` – base64 encoded manifest JSON (or use `C2PA_MANIFEST_JSON`).
    - Optional: `C2PA_TOOL_PATH` if `c2patool` lives outside the default PATH.
 4. Add a build-time `npm install -g @contentauth/c2pa` step or bundle your own binary (App Platform supports post-build commands).
 Alternatively, bake the binary into the repo using a custom step.
 5. Deploy.
 App Platform will run `next start`, exposing both the UI and the API routes on the same service.
+If your API lives on a different host (for example, when front-end assets are served from a CDN), set `NEXT_PUBLIC_API_BASE_URL` so the browser calls the correct origin.

 ### Droplet (Ubuntu example)